The Overlooked Coastline: Snorkeling and Diving in Cambodia

 Most recreational activity centers around a small group of islands off the southern coast:

-Koh Rong: Serves as the primary base, with calm waters and shallow reefs.
-Shore access snorkeling and short boat trips dominate the experience, making it perfect for beginner-friendly conditions.
+Koh Rong: Serves as the primary base.
+It features calm waters and shallow reefs.
+Shore access snorkeling and short boat trips dominate the experience, making it perfect for beginners.

-Koh Rong Samloem: Offers softer coral systems and sheltered bays, attracting those who prioritize relaxed conditions over technical challenge.
+Koh Rong Samloem: Offers softer coral systems and sheltered bays.
+This island attracts those who prioritize relaxed conditions over technical challenges.

 These locations support routine recreational outings rather than intense expedition travel.